New Madison police chief won't have to be city resident

 A recent Capital Times analysis found that more than half of Madison police officers do not live in Madison.

-Acting police chief Vic Wahl, who also does not live in Madison, is not interested in the permanent chief position.
+Acting Police Chief Vic Wahl, who does not live in Madison, is not interested in the permanent chief position.